dotnet/docs/docs/standard/base-types/how-to-verify-that-strings-are-in-valid-email-format.md

 ---
-title: "How to: Verify that Strings Are in Valid Email Format" ms.date: "12/10/2018" ms.technology: dotnet-standard
+title: "How to verify that strings are in valid email format" ms.date: "12/10/2018" ms.technology: dotnet-standard
 dev_langs: